MarouaneMan/NetBridge/README.md

 ![Alt text](client/resources/capture.png)

 ## Description:
-Light solution to bypass Firewalls/Nat...
+Lite solution to bypass Firewalls/Nat...
 ## How to:
 **Basic usage**:
 - Run NetbridgeClient on your remote machine